yhirose/cpp-httplib/README.md

 I will keep working on this for a while, if it could do HTTP/2 and just simple requests and responses then it would be perfect for the login server and login client for my game!

+If I can pass most tests somehow I will do a Linux epoll implementation!

 cpp-httplib
 ===========